isomerpages/ogp-isomer/_about-isomer/Who uses Isomer.md

 **The site was set up, populated, and launched within just 4 days.** It featured CheckFirst checkers that visitors could fill out.
 Based on their situation, they would be redirected to pages with the appropriate protocol to follow.
 The site also featured links to an AskGov FAQ for further information.
 This empowered site visitors to self-serve complex information.

-The website received 1 million visitors in its first month and was featured on all following COVID-19 communication channels, including print and digital media. **It received good feedback on its speed of updates on changing protocols, as well as its user-friendliness and ease-of-use in finding critical information.**
+The website had 1 million visitors in its first month and was featured on print and digital media.
+It had good feedback for being **fast with updates on changing protocols, easy to use, and helpful for finding important information**

 Isomer was also used to build website pages for other COVID-19 campaigns, such as *sgunited.gov.sg* and *safetravel.ica.gov.sg*. **Instead of waiting months for government procurement, Isomer allowed government agencies to build these websites in as little as 1.5 days,** ensuring that citizens received the latest information about the constantly evolving COVID-19 situation.